Norway

 - Lodging at Air Bnb

-- Breakfast, lunch and dinners inlcuded
+- Breakfast, lunch and dinner included on the first day

 The journey from Lyngseidet to Storslett combines a scenic ferry ride across the Lyngen fjord with a bike ride along the coast.
 The ferry ride offers amazing views of the surrounding mountains, while the cycling route takes you through varied terrain, from flat coastal roads to gentle climbs.